6 Weeks pregnant: Pregnancy Symptoms & Baby Development

 If you find out you’re pregnant and haven’t been taking folic acid supplements or a prenatal multivitamin containing folic acid, don’t worry: simply start taking them straight away and carry on until you reach 12 weeks.

-Powered by Nutricia
+The science behind Folic Acid, Powered by Nutricia

 This important nutrient supports the development of the neural tube, which is already closing to form your baby’s spine and nervous system.
-Taking 400 micrograms (mcg) of folic acid as a supplement is the best way to reduce the risk of neural tube defects, such as spina bifida.
+Taking 400 micrograms (mcg) of folic acid as a supplement is the best way to reduce the risk of neural tube defects, such as spina bifida1.

 How much weight should I gain during pregnancy?

 Weight gain during pregnancy depends on your pre-pregnancy weight, and varies a great deal from mother to mother.
-Most women gain between 10kg and 12.5kg (22–28lb) while pregnant, some of which is the weight of the growing baby.
+Most women gain between 10kg and 12.5kg (22–28lb) while pregnant, some of which is the weight of the growing baby13.
 Learn everything you need to know about weight gain in pregnancy.

 If you haven’t been to see your GP yet, you should make an appointment so they can start planning your antenatal care, including your first ultrasound scan.